Anthony R. Torres, M.D.

 Logan, UT 84322-6804

-Current Position: 1999 to present: Director of the Immunology and Genetic Research Laboratory at the Center for Persons with Disabilities (CPD) at Utah State University
+Current Position: 1999 to present: Research Coordinator, Immunology and Genetic Research Laboratory at the Center for Persons with Disabilities (CPD) at Utah State University

 Education & Background: -B.A. and Medical degrees: University of Utah -Medical residency: Yale University in Laboratory Medicine -Research Associate: National Cancer Institute, National Institute of Health -Assistant Professor: Yale University -Biomedical Technology industry for 10 years: Hyclone Laboratory in Logan, Utah and ZymeQuest, Inc. in Boston, MA.

 Published in leading scientific journals on a diversity of subjects including: protein chemistry, molecular biology, genetics, cell biology, and autism.

 Selected Publications -Sweeten TL, Odell DW, Odell JD, Torres AR.
 C4B null alleles are not associated with genetic polymorphisms in the adjacent gene CYP21A2 in autism.
 BMC Med Genet.
 2008 Jan 7;9:1 -Torres AR, Sweeten TL, Cutler A, Bedke BJ, Fillmore M, Stubbs, EG, Odell D. The association and linkage of the HLA-A2 class I allele with autism.
 Hum Immunol.
 2006 Apr-May; 67(4-5):346-51.
 Epub 2006 Apr 3.